Choose Well EXT

 Our emergency department is just one of the urgent care services in Southampton.
 If you need medical attention but it is not life threatening, there are a number of other local NHS services to choose from.
 Selecting the right one will help you get the treatment you need faster.

-The minor injuries unit offers treatment, advice and information on a range of minor injuries.
+The urgent treatment centre offers treatment, advice and information on a range of minor injuries.
 You do not need to book an appointment.

 NHS 111 is available 24 hours a day, 365 days a year.
 It is a fast and easy way to access medical help and advice.
 All calls are free from landlines and mobile phones.